DHTMLX/docs-todolist/docs/api/configs/id_config.md

 ### Description

 @short: Optional.
-The ID of the component
+The ID of the To Do List

 :::info
 Auto-generated, provides correct work of the component parts, such as Toolbar